 Top 10 Attractions

 Discover Cairns through our range of the very best Things To Do and see for visitors and locals.
 From its strong selection of art and performance venues to lively local markets, sophisticated sports arenas, variety of shopping centres, duty-free stores, and a plethora of fine dining and casual eateries, there is something for everyone.
-And beyond the city, there is much in between on the way to the Great Barrier Reef and Daintree Rainforest.
+Beyond the city, there is much in between on the way to the Great Barrier Reef and Daintree Rainforest.

 This is your ultimate Cairns checklist.

 As Cairns moves into Autumn and Winter peak seasons, there is a host of new things to do in the city when the weather is at its clement best.
-Try for a leisurely stroll through Munro Martin Park to see the latest blooms, or head to the Cairns Botanical Gardens to amble among the rare plant and tree species.
+Try for a stroll through Munro Martin Park to see the latest blooms, or head to the Cairns Botanical Gardens to stroll among the rare plant and tree species.
 Stay active with a power walk along the Cairns Esplanade or try the walking tracks, Red, Yellow, Blue or Green, in the Mt Whitfield Conservation Park.

 - Great Barrier Reef: Don’t miss the opportunity to explore this wonder of the world, whether by snorkelling, diving, staying overnight, or doing a day tour to the many islands.
 Swim with unique fish between colourful coral reef outcrops in this fantastic marine aquarium.
 Cairns is the best and most convenient place to launch your reef experience.
 Check out day tours and overnight stays!